Kitabı oku: «Suvorov & business. Timeless Lessons from the Russian Master Strategist»

 Created with Ridero smart publishing system

 First published in 2018.All rights reserved.
-No part of the electronic version of this book may be reproduced in any form or by any means, including posting on the Internet and in corporate networks, for private and public use without a written permission of the copyright owner.
+No part of the electronic version of this book may be reproduced in any form or by any means, including posting on the internet and in corporate networks, for private and public use without the written permission of the copyright owner.

 Here flows the firmness of valiant hearts,